montysecurity/C2-Tracker/README.md

 # C2 Tracker

 Free to use IOC feed for various tools/malware.
-Uses [Shodan](https://www.shodan.io/) searches to collect the IPs.
+It started out for just C2 tools but has morphed into tracking infostealers and botnets as well.
+It uses [Shodan](https://www.shodan.io/) searches to collect the IPs.
 The most recent collection is always stored in `data`; the IPs are broken down by tool and there is an `all.txt`.

 The feed should update daily. *Actively working on making the backend more reliable*